sameerj05/Fiture/gym-ai/README.md

-# Fiture - Your Personal Fitness Companion
+# Fiture - The Future of Fitness

 A modern full-stack application that helps you track your workouts and get AI-powered fitness coaching.